 Novelist Franz Kafka, known for his story concerning a giant cockroach, wrote of his birth city, "Prague never lets you go...this dear little mother has sharp claws."

 Mozart said of his second city, "My Praguers Understand me."
-And finally Hitler thought the city too beautiful to bomb.
-We could have all done without that last one, but needless to say the greats (with exception of one aforementioned) of arts and policy have always been drawn to Prague.
+And finally Hitler, thought the city too beautiful to bomb.
+We could have all done without that last one, but needless to say, the greats (the exception, Hitler) of arts and policy have always been drawn to Prague.
 And so have I.

 -Beth McKee Deckard

 They say timing is everything.
 My trip to Prague, with a one-day stopover in London to visit my lifelong friend whose blog I am a guest writer, definitely proves that point.
 I arrived in Prague, meeting my sister-in-law Stacy, on Monday, March 2, 2020 and retuned to the U.S. on that Saturday.
 The words 'Coronavirus pandemic' had not been formally used until I had returned home.

 Though I am a life-long traveler, this was my first opportunity to visit the Czech Republic.
 Actually, this was my first visit to any of the Eastern European countries.
 I was a little worried about a language barrier but found most people in Prague speak a second language and, lucky for me, many speak English.
 I am amazed and thankful for these people’s skill as I had no time to try to pick up any more than a few very basic words in Czech like thank you, hello, and, please.

 Humans inhabited the region as early as the Palaeolithic Age, and had established settlements by the 4th Century BC.
 The region became the seat of the dukes, and later, kings of Bohemia.
 Under Holy Roman Emperor Otto II the area became a bishopric in 973.